joshw4288/joshw4288.github.io/_posts/2024-01-22-grad_rate_predictions.md

 # Revised Model

-The next model takes into account the correlations between TSTC graduation rates from 2016-2022 and national cohort average math SAT scores (r = .41), the Texas unemployment rate (r = .40), and average graduation rates for two-year colleges in Texas (r = .87).
+The next model takes into account the correlations between the college's graduation rates from 2016-2022 and national cohort average math SAT scores (r = .41), the Texas unemployment rate (r = .40), and average graduation rates for two-year colleges in Texas (r = .87).
 We already know the 2023 unemployment rate and the 2020-2022 cohort math SAT scores so this model incorporates more known information that impacts graduation rates.
 However, assumptions still need to be made for 2023-2025 graduation rates for two-year colleges across Texas and for 2024-2025 unemployment rates.
 The model uses the 2020, 2021, and 2022 average math SAT scores, uses estimates of unemployment rates of 4.2% and 4.4% for 2024 and 2025 respectively, and assumes an increase by one percentage point per year for the average graduation rate for Texas two-year colleges.
-Under these assumptions, predicted TSTC graduation rates for 2023, 2024, and 2025 are 40%, 41%, and 44% respectively.
+Under these assumptions, the college's predicted graduation rates for 2023, 2024, and 2025 are 40%, 41%, and 44% respectively.

 First, I'll create the dataframe we'll use to built the model.